I went for a 150-minute ride with Fitbit Air, Whoop and an ECG Strap. Here’s what I found

 new ECG metrics

-A novel metric on show here is ‘strain’, which differs from how ‘strain’ is used on other platforms.
+A novel metric on show here is ‘strain’, which differs from how ‘strain’ is defined on other platforms.
 Here, it refers to heart strain when analysing the ST segment of an ECG trace.

 I’ve covered ST segments here before.
 The ST segment is the brief pause on the ECG trace between the heart contracting and beginning to recover.
 During exercise, an ST-segment deviation means your heart muscle isn’t getting enough blood, which, if ignored, can be fatal.
 Handy to know!
-And that’s precisely what Fourth Frontier’s ECG straps do — more info: Fourth Frontier X2 Review.
+And that’s precisely what Fourth Frontier’s ECG straps do — more info: Fourth Frontier Zone Review (or the older X2 Review).

 As you can see, my heart strain is probably OK, and the higher values are an anomaly from before the workout started.
 Probably.